-The primary purpose of the UN-SCAN-IT software is to convert hard copy graphs and graphical images to digital (x,y) data.
+The UN-SCAN-IT gel software can also be used to convert hard copy graphs and graphical images to digital (x,y) data.
 The graph must be available in a standard image format that can be obtained from a scanner or similar image input device (such as a digital camera).
-The image should be obtained
+The image should be obtained at an appropriate resolution, as the UN-SCAN-IT gel software will extract the underlying (x,y) data at Full Scanner Resolution.
+The data can be digitized using automatic or manual modes, and the digitized data can be exported into almost any spreadsheet, data analysis, or graphics program.